 Paul Liffman (Chicago, 2002) is a professor of anthropology at the Colegio de Michoacán (Mexico) and has been associated with Rice’s Department of Anthropology since undertaking sabbatical research here in 2012.
 Previously he worked as a consultant and translator at the National Museum of the American Indian (Washington, DC) with Wixarika (Huichol) community elders and museum staff as they designed the Wixarika territory and history exhibit.
 He has done fieldwork with Huichols since 1990, partly in collaboration with a Mexican NGO as an expert witness on land rights cases.
 The territorial model that emerged from that multi-sited research is discussed in his book Huichol territory and the Mexican nation (Arizona, 2011) and other publications.
 His current work addresses the shifting identities and scalar relations to space and climate as Huichols and their allies confront transnational mining projects in their ceremonial territory of Wirikuta in the San Luis Potosí desert.

 Arthur Mason holds degrees in Cultural Anthropology from Columbia University (BA) and University of California at Berkeley (PhD).
-He is the recipient of two Fulbright Chair awards for arctic energy research (Canada and Norway).
-Arthur has published widely on changes to large technical systems and US energy regulation.
-At Rice, he plans to revise and resubmit two National Science Foundation proposals.
-The first project proposes to examine how expert formulations of energy futures are constructing the most vulnerable areas of the Arctic into hydrocarbon-rich and accessible landscapes.
-It is a follow-up proposal to an NSF EArly Grant for Exploratory Research (EAGER) that examines the role of transnational networks of expertise in communicating economic forecasts of Arctic oil and natural gas developments.
-The second project proposes a series of workshops that combine the expertise of researchers on the Russian and Norwegian Arctic, energy and petroleum, Indigenous peoples, and environment and sustainability to address how local communities understand sustainable livelihoods and corporate social responsibility programs.
+He is the recipient of three Fulbright Chair awards for Arctic research (Canada, Norway, Russia) and has published widely on changes to large technical systems and US energy regulation.
+At CENHS, he is Principal Investigator (Dominic Boyer co-PI) of National Science Foundation research (2014-2018) focused on expert formulations of energy futures.
+This project follows his earlier NSF Early Grant for Exploratory Research (2010-2013) that examined the role of transnational networks of expertise in communicating economic forecasts of Arctic oil and natural gas developments.
+Arthur’s forthcoming research focuses on interconnections of The Global Arctic, a proposal that aims to advance system-level understandings about interconnections between the Arctic’s changing natural environment and the global cultural systems of Energy and Infrastructure, Water and Adaptation, and Chemospheric and Toxicological Flows.

 Carrie Schneider is an artist interested in collapsing moments across time and the ability of people to reimagine their space.
 Her projects include Hear Our Houston (2011), a hub of public generated audio walking tours in the world’s largest petrochemical hub, Care House (2012) an installation in the house she grew up in considering the roles of caregiving/caretaking and the bodies of mother/home through cancer and the medical-industrial experience of it, Sunblossom Residency (2009-2015) a skill exchange between artists and middle school students who are refugees resettled in Houston.
 Informed by a family history that tracks intimately with the oil industry, Schneider’s projects often collage architectural and affectual artifacts of boom and bust cycles.